Eureka-ch/eurekapp/README.md

 - Student collaboration platform: A built-in platform for sharing academic resources helps build community and strengthens the solidarity.

 ## Technology
 - API integration: Information is added to the application via the APIs of individual platforms.
-The application supports integration with Telegram groups using bots.
+The application supports integration with Telegram groups using bots, and with Edstem and Moodle.
 - AI: The application uses LLM to provide smart assistant services.
 Emphasis is placed on minimizing hallucinations to limit the risks associated with learning using AI.

 ## Advantages